git-shawn/Rerouter/README.md

 # Rerouter 🗺

 Searching for places, like parks or restaurants, with Google can be a huge pain on iOS if you don't use Google Maps.
-That's because pressing "directions" traps you in a goofy webview of Google Maps.
+That's because pressing "directions" traps you in a goofy web-view of Google Maps.
 This extension solves that headache by automatically opening Google Maps directions in Apple Maps.

 Available for iOS and macOS.